 We are also committed to helping the individuals in our communities develop their financial health.
 The Company offers a comprehensive array of financial products and services with options that are beneficial to unbanked and underbanked individuals.
-Deposit accounts include low balance savings and checking options that features minimal or no monthly service fees, provide assistance rebuilding positive relationships, and assistance for those just starting a new banking relationship.
-The new NBT iselect Account was certified as meeting the Bank On National Account Standard with no monthly charges for maintenance, inactivity or dormancy, no overdraft fees and no minimum balance requirement.
+Deposit accounts include low balance savings and checking options that feature minimal or no monthly service fees, provide assistance rebuilding positive relationships, and assistance for those just starting a new banking relationship.
+The new NBT iSelect Account was introduced in 2021 and certified as meeting the Bank On National Account Standard for 2021-2022 and again for 2023-2024.
+Over 3,200 NBT iSelect Accounts have been opened.
+These accounts feature no monthly charges for maintenance, inactivity or dormancy, no overdraft fees and no minimum balance requirement.
 An enhanced digital banking platform incorporates ready access through online and mobile services to current credit score information and a personal financial management tool for budget and expense tracking.

 The Company is focused on making home ownership accessible to everyone in the communities we serve.
-Our suite of home lending products features innovative and flexible options, including government guaranteed programs like Federal Housing Administration and U.S. Department of Veterans Affairs loans as well as programs developed in-house like our First Home Loan, Habitat for Humanity, Home in the City and Portfolio 97 programs.
-Our home lending gency partners across our banking footprint that offer first-time homebuyer education programs and assistance with down payments and closing costs.
+Our suite of home lending products features innovative and flexible options, including government guaranteed programs like Federal Housing Administration and U.S. Department of Veterans Affairs loans as well as programs developed inhouse like our First Home Loan, Habitat for Humanity, Home in the City and Portfolio 97 programs.
+Our home lending team includes affordable housing loan originators, and we maintain longstanding relationships with affordable housing agency partners across our banking footprint that offer first-time homebuyer education programs and assistance with down payments and closing costs.